comparisons

 Where DIY governance relies on manual coordination across spreadsheets, folders and reminders, EthosOne structures governance architecture - connecting risk, compliance, policy, duty of care and board visibility into one integrated system.

+The question is not whether spreadsheets work.
 The question is when they stop being enough.

 Why Schools Choose DIY Governance